ToluGIT/Tolu-blog/src/content/posts/ipaddressingandsubnetting.md

 ---
-title: "IP Addresses & Subnetting - Every device needs an address to communicate"
+title: "From Zero to Building a Microservice Platform"
-description: "Networking is how computers and servers communicate with each other over the Internet or a private network.
-It’s like a postal system for data—your data (letters) needs an address (IP) and a path (routes) to reach its destination."
+description: "You've just been tasked with creating a scalable application that needs to handle growing traffic, maintain data consistency, and provide real-time insights.
+You could build a monolith, but you know better, but where do you even start?"
-pubDate: "2025-04-01 13:00:00"
+pubDate: "2025-04-05 13:00:00"
-category: "networking"
+category: "containers-orchestration"
-banner: "@images/banners/networking101.png"
+banner: "@images/banners/dockerms.png"
-tags: ["Networking", "IP Address", "Subnetting"]
+tags: ["Microservice", "Containers", "Monitoring"]
 selected: true
 ---